BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk8Lab.md

 print.muscle(dna1, from = 1, to = 50)
 ```

-As we discussed last week in lab, performing sequence alignments in R isn't very efficient.
-We may often prefer to perform an alignment using a web-based server, download the results, and then import the aligned dataset into R. We can do this using one of the datasets we downloaded earlier:
+More often than not, we may often prefer to perform an alignment using a web-based server, download the results, and then import the aligned dataset into R. We can do this using one of the datasets we downloaded earlier:

 ```
 #load library